jtanx/fontforge/doc/sphinx/ui/mainviews/fontview.rst

 If the font is a :ref:`Multiple Master <multiplemaster.MM>` Font there will again be several subfonts only this time all the subfonts contain the same glyph set.
 Each subfont provides glyphs for one style of the font family.
-The :doc:`MM <mmmenu>` menu allows you to control which style of the family is visible in the font view, and provides a few other commands for manipulating multiple masters.
+The :doc:`MM </ui/menus/mmmenu>` menu allows you to control which style of the family is visible in the font view, and provides a few other commands for manipulating multiple masters.